erinjerison/hashicorp-assignment/assignment.md

 Find more information about these commands in the sections to follow.

 ### Retrieving updates from a branch (`git fetch`)
 The `git fetch` command retrieves the changes and history from a tracking branch to a locally-cached version of your remote repository.
 The `git fetch` command gives you an opportunity to review the changes that others have made to the tracking branch before merging them with the assets in your local branch.
-You can use `git fetch` to resolve conflicts before they are merged to your local branch.
+You can use `git fetch` to resolve conflicts before you merge them to your local branch.

 The `git fetch` command does not update your local branch.